Universality for the directed configuration model: metric space convergence of the strongly connected components at criticality: Introduction

-\begin{enumerate} \item We find the limit under rescaling of the \L ukasiewicz path and height process of $\hat{F}_n(m_n)$ for $m_n=O(n^{2/3})$ conditional on $\sum_{i=1}^n D^-_i=\sum_{i=1}^n D^+_i$.
-(For a definition of the \L ukasiewicz path and height process, see \cite{AST_2002__281__R1_0}, Chapter 0.)
-This is the content of Theorem \ref{thm.convoutforest}. \item We establish that the positions of the tails of the candidates converge.
-This is the content of Proposition \ref{prop.convergenceancestraledges}, Lemma \ref{prop.extractexcursions}, and Proposition \ref{prop.convergencestartingpointscandidates}. \item We show that the positions of the heads of the candidates converge, which is the content of Proposition \ref{prop.convergenceheadscandidates}. \item We identify the tails and heads of the candidates, and recover the SCCs from the resulting digraph with a cutting procedure.
-We use a result in \cite{goldschmidtScalingLimitCritical2019} that implies that the cutting procedure converges.
-This summarised in Corollary \ref{cor.sccordereduptotimeT}. \item We show that conditioning on the resulting multigraph being simple does not affect the sampling procedure on the time scale $O(n^{2/3})$.
-This is the content of Proposition \ref{prop.anomalousedges}. \item We prove that for any $\delta>0$, with high probability, all SCCs with length larger than $\delta n^{1/3}$ are contained in the exploration up to time $O(n^{2/3})$.
+\begin{enumerate} \item We find the limit under rescaling of the \L ukasiewicz path and height process of the out-forest up to time $m_n=\Theta(n^{2/3})$ conditional on the event $\left\{\sum_{i=1}^n D^-_i=\sum_{i=1}^n D^+_i\right\}$.
+This is the content of \cref{prop:convoutforest}.
+Note that we condition on an asymptotically singular event, which causes significant difficulties.
+Our method relies on a measure change between the sequence of degrees in order of discovery under this conditioning and a sequence of i.i.d.\ random variables in $\N\times\N$.
+In Section \ref{sec:measure-change} , we show the convergence of the measure change under rescaling. \item We establish that the positions of the tails of the surplus edges corresponding to the candidates converge.
+This is the content of Proposition \ref{prop.convergenceancestraledges}, Lemma \ref{prop.extractexcursions}, and Proposition \ref{prop.convergencestartingpointscandidates}. \item We show that the positions of the heads of the surplus edges corresponding to the candidates converge, which is the content of Proposition \ref{prop.convergenceheadscandidates}. \item We identify the tails and heads of the surplus edges corresponding to the candidates, and recover the SCCs from the resulting digraph via a cutting procedure.
+We use a result from \cite{goldschmidtScalingLimitCritical2019} to show that the cutting procedure converges.
+This summarised in Corollary \ref{prop:sccordereduptotimeT}. \item We show that conditioning on the resulting multigraph being simple does not affect the sampling procedure on the time scale $O(n^{2/3})$.
+This is the content of Proposition \ref{prop.anomalousedges}. \item We prove that for any $\delta>0$, with high probability, all SCCs with more than $\delta n^{1/3}$ edges are contained in the exploration up to time $O(n^{2/3})$.
 Therefore, we can choose $m_n$ such that, with high probability, we do not miss any large SCCs by not considering the exploration beyond time $m_n$, which finishes the proof of the convergence in the product topology.
 This is the content of Lemma \ref{lemma.largesccfoundfirst}. \end{enumerate}